capnmidnight/SqlSiphon/README.md

 * MS Access 2010
 * Some CSV and Excel documents (via the JET OleDB driver)
 * PostgreSQL 9.2 (only basic functionality tested so far, but is probably good)

+## Features
+* Maintains naming and parameter typing between stored procedures in the database and application level calls of SPs.
+* Maps query results to class objects for meaningful consumption.
+* Synchronizes stored procedures between environments.
-* Stored procedure synchronization system (SPs are largely application-specific, so they should live with the application in source control)
+* Keeps query code managed with application code, in source control
-* Schema migration tool
+* Assists in schema migration
+* Bulk insert with:
   * SQL Server table-value parameters
   * PostgreSQL array parameters
-* Bulk Insert

 ## Future Work
 * Expand database support
   * SQL Server Compact Edition
   * Oracle
   * SQLite
   * SqlAnywhere
   * Generic ODBC drivers (code exists, but is untested)
 * Automatic generation of Foreign Key relationships
 * Postgres and MySQL schema management and migration
 * Data migration tool